The Acrobatics of BQP: Consequences of the Raz-Tal Theorem

-Thus it suffices to show that, for every fixed $M$, we have $p(M,i)\leq 0.7$ for all but finitely many $i$.
-To do this, we will consider a new quantity $q(M,i)$, which is defined exactly the same way as $p(M,i)$, except that now the oracle is chosen from a different distribution, which we call $D_i$.
-This $D_i$ is defined identically to $\mathcal{D}$ on $A$ and $B_1, \ldots, B_{n_i}$, but is uniformly random on $B_m$ for all $m > n_i$.
-It suffices to prove the following: for any fixed $M$, \begin{enumerate}[(a)] \item $q(M,i)\leq 0.6$ for all but finitely many values of $i$, and \item $|q(M,i)-p(M,i)|\leq 0.1$ for all but finitely many values of $i$. \end{enumerate} Statement (a) essentially follows from the work of \cite{HRST17}.
-The key observation is that the only portion of $\mathcal{O}$ that can depend on whether $0^{n_i}$ is in $L^\mathcal{O}$ is the input to the size-$2^{n_i}$ $\Sipser_{k+1}$ function that is encoded in $A$.
+Statement (a) essentially follows from the work of \cite{HRST17}.
+In more detail, the key observation is that the only portion of $\mathcal{O}$ that can depend on whether $0^{n_i}$ is in $L^\mathcal{O}$ is the input to the size-$2^{n_i}$ $\Sipser_{k+1}$ function that is encoded in $A$.
 All other portions of $\mathcal{O}$ are sampled independently from this region under $D_i$: \begin{enumerate} \item The rest of $A$ is sampled uniformly at random, \item $B_1,\ldots,B_{n_i}$ are drawn from a distribution that cannot depend on any queries to $A$ on inputs of length $\lfloor \sqrt{n_i} \rfloor$ or greater (so in particular, they cannot depend on $A_{n_i}$), and \item $B_{n_i+1}, B_{n_i + 2},\ldots$ are sampled uniformly at random. \end{enumerate} Hence, $M$ is forced to evaluate the size-$2^{n_i}$ $\Sipser_{k+1}$ function using only auxilliary and uncorrelated random bits.
-By the well-known connection between $\mathsf{\Sigma}_{k-1}^\mathsf{P}$ query algorithms and constant-depth circuits \cite{FSS84}, $M$'s behavior on this size-$2^{n_i}$ string can be computed by an $\mathsf{AC^0}\left[2^{\poly(n_i)}, k\right]$ circuit. \Cref{cor:hrst_ac0_depth_hierarchy} shows that such a circuit correctly evaluates this $\Sipser_{k+1}$ function with probability greater than (say) 0.6 for at most finitely many $i$.
+By the well-known connection between $\mathsf{\Sigma}_{k-1}^\mathsf{P}$ oracle machines and constant-depth circuits (\Cref{lem:furst-saxe-sipser}), $M$'s behavior on this size-$2^{n_i}$ string can be computed by an $\mathsf{AC^0}\left[2^{\poly(n_i)}, k\right]$ circuit. \Cref{cor:hrst_ac0_depth_hierarchy} shows that such a circuit correctly evaluates this $\Sipser_{k+1}$ function with probability greater than (say) 0.6 for at most finitely many $i$.
 This even holds conditioned on $M^\mathcal{O}$ correctly deciding $0^{n_1},\dots,0^{n_{i-1}}$, because the size-$2^{n_i}$ $\Sipser_{k+1}$ instance is chosen independently from the smaller instances, and because $M\left(0^{n_i}\right)$ can query the oracle on strings of length $n_{i+1}$ or greater for at most finitely many values of $i$.